One of the most popular pain management strategies globally is the idea of pacing activity or activity management.

 Weekly activity planning

-When planning your weekly tasks each day ought to look similar in the amount of tasks you set yourself.
+When planning your weekly tasks, each day ought to look similar in terms of the amount of tasks you set yourself.
 It is important you remember that energy can be used up by mental, physical and emotional tasks.

 Review your priorities

 - Can you put the task off?
 Can someone else do it for you?
 Can it be dropped all together?

 - Don’t let the boring everyday tasks take all your energy and time.
 Get a balance.

 - There needs to be a balance in the type of activity you are doing whether this is physical or mental.
 Deliberately switch between the two so you do not over exert yourself.